pmqs/zipdetails/README.md

 - --redact

     Obscure filenames in the output.
-Handy for the use case where the zip files ciontains sensitive data that cannot be shared.
+Handy for the use case where the zip files contains sensitive data that cannot be shared.

 - --scan

     Walk the zip file loking for possible zip records.
 Can be error-prone.
     See ["Scan-Mode"](#scan-mode)

+- --utc

+    By default, date/time fields are displayed in local time.
+Use this option to display them in in Coordinated Universal Time (UTC).

 - -v